 Thus, the re-evaluation of reserves implies replacing prudent assumptions (e.g. mortality, expenses) by best estimate assumptions.
 Under the principle of equivalence a reserve in life insurance is defined as difference of present value of future benefits and present value of future premiums.
-Calculating those future cash flows using best estimate assumptions (instead of prudent assumptions stated in the technical note) leads to a reserve called Best Estimate reserve or Best Estimate liability.
+Calculating those future cash flows using best estimate assumptions (instead of prudent assumptions stated in the technical note) leads to a reserve called Best Estimate reserve or Best Estimate Liability.

-In case of Incurred but not reported (IBNR) and Reported but not settled (RBNS) claim reserve, Profit sharing reserve for group policies Best Estimate reserve equal to Statutory Reserve.
+In case of Incurred but not reported (IBNR) and Reported but not settled (RBNS) claim reserve, Profit sharing reserve for group policies Best Estimate reserve is based on the Statutory Reserve and discounting is applied.